DHTMLX/gantt-docs/data/desktop/styling_guide.md

 =========================

 dhtmlxGantt provides you with a wide set of options for modifying its appearance.
-You can both [change the general look of the Gantt chart by using one of the predefined skins](desktop/skins.md) and adjust the styles of separate elements (tasks, links, scale and subscales, grid, etc.) of the component.
+You can both [change the general look of the Gantt chart by using one of the predefined skins](desktop/skins.md) and adjust the styles of separate elements (tasks, links, scale, grid, etc.) of the component.

 In this guide general instructions on working with styles of Gantt parts are collected together to facilitate your wandering through the documentation.
 Detailed information for each particular element is provided in the related articles.